 This breathing technique is known as the box breathing technique.
 There are other breathing cycles, this one happens to work for me.
 Below is a short video demonstrating the timing.
 As a side note our autistic son uses this same breathing technique to calm down and it works great even outside the bedroom.

 Start at your feet and tighten then relax every muscle on the way up to your neck and shoulders.
 Hold each muscle group tight during as you inhale, then relax as you exhale.

 When you get to the top, go back down to your feet.
 I usually only do one pass up and down.
 If you still feel tense after one pass do another until you are relaxed.

 Quiet your mind as much as possible by daydreaming about something calm and quiet and pleasant.
 You want to really imagine it like it is real.
 Try to think about how the air feels, how things smell, what you hear.

 When you find something that works for you stick with it and do it every time you fall to sleep.
 If something doesn’t work don’t be afraid to try something new.
 Pretty soon your ritual will be enough to put you right to sleep.

 Avoid electronic screens for the two hours before bedtime.
-The bright lights suppresses melatonin, a natural hormone that helps you sleep.
-The blue light given off by your television is especially disruptive.
+The blue lights suppress melatonin, a natural hormone that helps you sleep.
+We naturally

 If you can’t be away from your electronics for that long (like me) there are a few things you can do to reduce the effects.